Skip to content

-A task-writing agent that yields when a human is editing the same task.
+A record-writing agent that yields when a person is editing the same record.

 Scenario

-• If the agent is updating, the UI can show who is active.
+• While the agent is updating, the UI can show who is active.

-• If the task changes mid-run, the commit rejects instead of overwriting newer state.
+• If the record changes mid-run, the commit is rejected instead of overwriting the newer edit.

 Schema-Backed Worker